Deployment

 Note: cern-sso-proxy works with a site globally unique in cern domain.
 If the requested website is already registered with other hosting service, e.g. AFS, EOS, the sso registration will fail.

-Updating web client
+Updating server (Python) & web client (Angular)

 oc start-build brilview-server-bc --from-dir=brilview